marenan/FMR-Net-a-fast-multi-scale-residual-network-for-low-light-image-enhancement/README.md

 ## Supplementary Note
 ```
 The dataset used is the LOL dataset, and you can also use other supervised learning datasets
+The way we set up the "test_data", we need your images to be in numerical order, starting with "1"
 ```

 ## Bibtex